 Source: Legacy Building Solutions

-Legacy Building Solutions designs, manufactures, engineers, and installs large-scale custom fabric structures for a wide range of industries, including the aviation, recreational, military, and agricultural sectors.
-A pioneer in the use of a rigid steel frame for fabric structures, the company was founded in 2010.
+Legacy Building Solutions designs, manufactures, engineers, and installs large-scale custom fabric structures for a wide range of industries, including the aviation, recreational, military and agricultural sectors.
+The company was founded in 2010 after creating a now-patented fabric attachment system.
 Headquartered in South Haven, Minnesota, Legacy Building Solutions provides services worldwide.
-Committed to sustainability and best management practices, the firm has achieved ISO 9001:2008 and CSA A660-10 certifications. www.legacybuildingsolutions.com
+Committed to sustainability and best management practices, the firm has achieved ISO 9001:2008 and CSA A660-10 certifications.
+Learn more at http://www.legacybuildingsolutions.com.